-Barrett Supreme Court hearing expected to focus on health care with the pandemic looming over the proceeding
+Barrett Supreme Court hearing expected to focus on health care, with the pandemic looming over the proceeding

 “Obviously President Trump says a whole bunch of things and so he may say something that’s more outcomes-based,” Sen. Ben Sasse (R-Neb.) said on “Fox News Sunday.”
 “But for those of us who sit on the committee or those of us who are making the judgment about how we’ll vote in the United States Senate on Amy Barrett’s nomination and her ultimate confirmation, is because of how she spells out what the job of a judge is.
 And that is not outcome-based.”

 That is a message Barrett plans to stress in her opening remarks.
-In a copy of her prepared statement obtained by The Washington Post, Barrett will echo the philosophy of her mentor, former Justice Antonin Scalia, and tell the committee that the “courts are not designed to solve every problem or right every wrong in our public life.”
+In a copy of her prepared statement obtained by The Washington Post, Barrett will echo the philosophy of her mentor, the late Justice Antonin Scalia, and tell the committee that the “courts are not designed to solve every problem or right every wrong in our public life.”

 “The policy decisions and value judgments of government must be made by the political branches elected by and accountable to the People,” Barrett will say.
 “The public should not expect courts to do so, and courts should not try.”